 Accordingly, when it comes to the egocentric bias, you should be wary when considering how effective your debiasing attempts are.
 If possible, you should carefully assess their effectiveness using appropriate information, such as feedback from relevant individuals, and in the absence of evidence, you should generally avoid assuming that you were able or will be able to eliminate this bias entirely.

 Accounting for the egocentric bias without reducing it

 In some cases, it can be beneficial to account for the influence of the egocentric bias, even if you can’t reduce it directly.
 For example, this can be beneficial when predicting someone’s actions in a specific situation, especially if you know that they’ve displayed this bias before.

 Summary and conclusions

 - The egocentric bias is a cognitive bias that causes people to rely too heavily on their own point of view when they examine events in their life or when they try to see things from other people’s perspective.

-- The egocentric bias can, for example, cause people to overestimate the degree to which other people notice their actions, or to overestimate their contribution to a shared project compared to other group members.
+- The egocentric bias can, for example, cause you to overestimate the degree to which others notice your mistakes, or to overestimate the degree to which others agree with your political stance.

-- There are several techniques that can help you reduce the egocentric bias, including using self-distancing language, considering alternative viewpoints, and increasing your self-awareness.
-In addition, you can also use general debiasing techniques, such as asking for feedback from others, and slowing down your reasoning process.
+- There are several techniques that can help you reduce the egocentric bias in yourself and in others, including developing awareness of the bias, using self-distancing language, increasing self-awareness, considering alternative viewpoints, and slowing down your reasoning process.